Everything to Know About College Application Deadlines

 • Higher acceptance rates

-• May relieve stress knowing you have been accepted to college by early winter
+• It may relieve stress knowing you have been accepted to college by early winter

 • No incentive from schools to give financial aid packages

-Some higher-tier schools such as Stanford, Harvard, and Princeton offer what is called Single-Choice Early Action, which is the same as Early Action, but you are only allowed to apply to them and can’t send an Early Action application to any other school.
+Some higher-tier schools such as Stanford, Harvard, Yale and Princeton offer what is called “single-choice early action,” which is the same as early action, but you are only allowed to apply to them and can’t send an early action or early decision application to any other school, except if applying to a non-binding early program at a public institution.

 Key Points of Early Action